Vignesh139909/SecureCheck-Police-Check-Post-Digital-Ledger/README.md

 **Real-time analytics and decision support for traffic enforcement.**

 SecureCheck is a police data dashboard built using **Streamlit** and connected to a **MySQL database**.
-It helps law enforcement analyze and visualize daily traffic stop logs, run advanced analytics, and even predict outcomes and violations based on historical patterns.
+It helps law enforcement analyze and visualize daily traffic stop logs, run advanced analytics, and even retrieve  outcomes and violations based on historical patterns.

 ---